Pixel-Lib/Pixel/README.md

 # Pixel

-Pixel is a robust Libray for Vex V5 still in early deveolpment
+Pixel is a robust Libray for Vex V5 still in early development

 TO DO:
 Download instructions